RESOLVING PEOPLE'S CONFLICTING BELIEFS ABOUT HOMOSEXUALITY

 like abuse or poor parenting, then only about 5% of the other twins

-would be gay.
+would also be gay.

-Anecdotal studies of reparative therapy have shown that sexual
+- Studies of reparative therapy have shown that sexual

 orientation in adults is fixed in all or almost all cases.
-Behavior can

 to restrict their relationships to the opposite gender.
-But one's

 through prayer, reparative therapy or

-other methods is miniscule or zero.
+other counseling methods is miniscule or zero.

 this web site, we have not been able to change the belief of a single liberal